effepivi/ICE4131-HPC/LAB6/README.md

     - `flip_image-cuda.txt` and
     - `slurm-%j.out`, with %j the job number.

+    **Tip for the assignment: With Image/Fiji or Matlab/GNU Octave, visualise the images created with `submit1.sh` to check the validity of your implementation**

 7. Use `more slurm-%j.out` to see the content of the file.

 8. To see the new images, download them from `hawklogin.cf.ac.uk` to your PC using WinSCP.